christopherderinger/advanced-political-opinion-slalom/README.md

 The **evaluation_rq3.ipynb** notebook contains the code that was used for creating the plots for the data analysis of the results of the third research question.

 The alliteration dataset, which was downloaded from Ulrich Mehners website [6] in January 2023 is contained in the **data\\research_question_3\\thesis** folder, as well as the manually annotated samples.

+## Research Question 4

+The code for the fourth research question is located in the **code\\research_question_4** folder.
+There are four notebooks:

+* hyperbole_detection.ipynb
+* hyperbole_feature_engineering.ipynb
+* hyperbole_experiment_political.ipynb
+* evaluation_rq4.ipynb

+The **hyperbole_feature_engineering.ipynb** notebook contains the code that was used to compute the semantic features that were used by Troiano et al. [7], they are imageability, subjectivity, polarity, unexpectedness and emotional intensity.
+The notebook requires two additional downloads, which are directly started when executing the notebook.
+The first one is the PyTorch package, which is downloaded and installed in the first block.
+This package is included here as it led to problems if it was installed during the creation of the docker container.
+The second download is the mdebertav3-subjectivity-german model from huggingface.co, which is used to compute the subjectivity.

+The **hyperbole_detection.ipynb** notebook contains the experiments that were conducted on the three different datasets (400 manually translated hyperboles, 400 machine translated hyperboles, all machine translated hyperboles) - The hyperboles were taken from the English HYPO-L dataset by Zhang et al. [8] and translated using Google Translate or manually.
+The datasets can be found in the **data\\research_question_4\\thesis** folder.

+The **hyperbole_experiment_political.ipynb** notebook contains the experiment that was conducted on statements from a single protocol of the Austrian national council.
+The statements which were classified as being hyperbolic where then manually evaluated.

+The **evaluation_rq4.ipynb** notebook contains the code that was used to generate the plots for the evaluation of the fourth research question.

 ## Citation

 [1] Helmut Schmid and Florian Laws: Estimation of Conditional Probabilities with Decision Trees and an Application to Fine-Grained POS Tagging, _COLING 2008_, Manchester, Great Britain.